LeafCoders/rosette/doc/Production.md

 Rosette specific properties are descried here:

-- `baseUrl` - Must be a public accessible url to the Rosette application
+- `baseUrl` - Must be a public accessible url to the Rosette application,
 - `jwtSecretToken` - A secret token for JWT authentication.
-Must be at least 10 characters long
+Must be at least 10 characters long.
-- `defaultMailFrom` - Mail sent from Rosette will have this address in the from field
+- `defaultMailFrom` - Mail sent from Rosette will have this address in the from field.
 - `adminMailTo` - Mail address to administrator.
 Help request will be sent to this address.
 - `filesPath` - Folder where all assets will be stored.
-Rosette must have write permissions to that folder
+Rosette must have write permissions to that folder.
-- `cordateUrl` - Must be a public accessible url to the Cordate web application
+- `cordateUrl` - Must be a public accessible url to the Cordate web application.
+- `fileClientCacheMaxAge` - Number of seconds that files should be cached on client.

 Read more about other configuration properties in https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html